darcamo/tikz-mimo-shapes/README.md

 `mimoshapes.tex`.
 These options are `right antennas` or `left antennas`;
 `antenna offset`, `antenna base height`, `antenna side`, etc. See the `testmimoshapes.tex` file for examples.

+# Old PGF versions

+At some point PGF changed the macro "\shape@name" to "\pgf@sm@shape@name".
+This macro was used in the mimoshapes.tex file, which was updated to use "\pgf@sm@shape@name".
+If you have an older version of PGF and can't compile the examples here, checkout the version pointed by the "OldPGF" tag and try compiling the examples with it.